-As discussed in Note 11 to the Group financial statements, the Group has \$1,744 million of unrecognised tax benefits as of 31 August 2023 (2022: \$1,469 million).
-As discussed in Note 1 to the Group financial statements, the Group recognises tax positions when it believes such positions are more likely than not of being sustained if challenged.
-Recognised tax positions are measured at the largest amount of benefit greater than 50 percent likely of being realised.
-The Group uses estimates and assumptions in determining the amount of unrecognised tax benefits.
+As discussed in Note 11 to the consolidated financial statements, the Company has \$1,744 million of unrecognized tax benefits as of August 31, 2023.
+As discussed in Note 1 to the consolidated financial statements, the Company recognizes tax positions when it believes such positions are more likely than not of being sustained if challenged.
+Recognized tax positions are measured at the largest amount of benefit greater than 50 percent likely of being realized.
+The Company uses estimates and assumptions in determining the amount of unrecognized tax benefits.

-We identified the evaluation of the Group's unrecognised tax benefits related to transfer pricing and certain other intercompany transactions as a key audit matter.
-Complex auditor judgement was required in evaluating the Group's interpretation of tax law and the significant assumptions used relating to the probability of each possible outcome in the analysis relating to the recognition and measurement of its tax positions.
+We identified the evaluation of the Company's unrecognized tax benefits related to transfer pricing and certain other intercompany transactions as a critical audit matter.
+Complex auditor judgment was required in evaluating the Company's interpretation of tax law and its analysis of the recognition and measurement of its tax positions.

-The following are the primary procedures we performed to address this key audit matter.
-We evaluated the design and tested the operating effectiveness of certain internal controls over the Group's unrecognised tax benefits process, including controls over transfer pricing and certain other intercompany transactions.
-We involved our KPMG tax and transfer pricing professionals with specialised skills and knowledge, who assisted in:
+The following are the primary procedures we performed to address this critical audit matter.
+We evaluated the design and tested the operating effectiveness of certain internal controls over the Company's unrecognized tax benefits process, including controls over transfer pricing and certain other intercompany transactions.
+We involved tax and transfer pricing professionals with specialized skills and knowledge, who assisted in:

-- Evaluating the Group's interpretation of tax laws and income tax consequences of intercompany transactions, including internal restructurings and intra-entity transfers of assets; - Assessing transfer pricing studies for compliance with applicable laws and regulations; - Analysing the Group's tax positions, including the methodology over the measurement of unrecognised tax benefits related to transfer pricing; - Evaluating the Group's determination of unrecognised tax benefits, including the associated effect in other jurisdictions; and - Inspecting settlements with applicable taxing authorities.
+evaluating the Company's interpretation of tax laws and income tax consequences of intercompany transactions, including internal restructurings and intra-entity transfers of assets;

+- assessing transfer pricing studies for compliance with applicable laws and regulations; - analyzing the Company's tax positions, including the methodology over the measurement of unrecognized tax benefits related to transfer pricing; - evaluating the Company's determination of unrecognized tax benefits, including the associated effect in other jurisdictions; and - · inspecting settlements with applicable taxing authorities.

-In addition, we evaluated the Group's ability to estimate its unrecognised tax benefits by comparing historical unrecognised tax benefits to actual results upon the conclusion of examinations by applicable taxing authorities.
+In addition, we evaluated the Company's ability to estimate its unrecognized tax benefits by comparing historical unrecognized tax benefits to actual results upon the conclusion of examinations by applicable taxing authorities.